This page was overhauled and updated on the 30th of June 2017.

-1. The 48 Laws of Power by Robert Greene
+1. The Concise 48 Laws of Power by Robert Greene

 2. Meditations by Marcus Aurelius

 A diary written by an introspective and inquisitive long-dead Roman emperor with a strong grip on Stoic philosophy.
-The most authoritative text in this niche to survive from antiquity.
-Helpful as a spiritual guide to dealing with, and perceiving life.
+Being that the text was not written with the intent it be published, it’s written self-critically in the first person, making it a deeply intimate and relatable read.
+This is the most authoritative text in this niche to survive from antiquity, helpful as a spiritual guide for how one should live their life.

-3. The Art of Worldly Wisdom by Baltasar Gracian
+3. The Pocket Oracle and Art of Prudence by Baltasar Gracian

 4. Antifragile: Things that Gain from Disorder by Nassim Nicholas Taleb